bluegenes/2021-paper-sourmash-distance/manuscript.md

 ## Results

-### Protein k-mers enable similarity searches at increased evolutionary distances
+### Protein k-mer containment enables similarity searches at increased evolutionary distances
 **(DNA vs Protein)**
 _(just containment, no ANI/AAI?)_
 _dayhoff or just protein?_

 Protein sequences are more conserved than their underlying DNA sequences.
 Whole-proteome MinHash sketches are more similar than whole-genome DNA sketches, enabling us to find protein-level similarity across divergent genomes.

 For , e.g. Pseudomonas, XX% of k-mers are 	shared within the chosen/published genomes within species.
 For all published genomes within the genus, a median of xx% of k-mers are shared between genomes of one species and genomes of the a different species in the same genus.

-at ksize of 10...
+rankinfo ... at ksize of 10...
 -xx% of DNA k-mers are shared within-species
 -yy% of protein k-mers are shared within-species
 - zz% of DNA k-mers are shared within-genus